Jorres/diploma-codebase/cnf-shrink/README.md

 A simple Tseytin encoder of an AIG-based graph into a CNF

+### generate_aigs.sh and generate_labels_for_aig.py

+A script that generates AIG encodings for sorting algorithms using Transalg.

 ## Tests

 1. We have three sorting algorithms.
 If a test has the word `Faulty` in it,